 10. Comforting Pregnancy and Birth Books and Websites

 When pregnant for the first time, you’re probably wondering about every little change and twinge and pull.
 When you’re so unsure, it’s important to find things that bring you comfort, things that reassure you, and things that don’t make you feel like you’re constantly on the verge of a full-blown catastrophe.
 Do what you need to do to calm your fears and also not worry so much!
 Some books and websites that I recommend getting during your first trimester are Ina May’s Guide to Childbirth, Mayo Clinic Guide to a Healthy Pregnancy, Pregnancy, Childbirth, and the Newborn, The Girlfriend’s Guide to Pregnancy, Belly Laughs, and Baby Chick (the website you’re currently reading) is an excellent resource.

 They say “prevention is key” when it comes to all things skin related.
 So investing in a good body moisturizer early on is important.
 There are sooo many different belly butters, belly oils, and belly lotions out there to help prevent stretch marks.
 (Although none have been scientifically proven that they 100% work since stretch marks are can be genetic.)
 Some that I really love are Burt’s Bees Mama Bee Belly Butter, Motherlove Pregnant Belly Oil, Palmer’s Cocoa Butter, and my very fav is Mama Mio.

 12. Colace and Heartburn Medicine

 When you become pregnant, your body can feel out of wack.
 You may need some help to regulate your body’s bowel movements (pregnancy constipation is normal), and it’s super common to suffer from heartburn all throughout pregnancy too.
-Be sure to pick up some colace and heartburn medicine to have on hand: Rolaids or Maalox and Earth Mama’s Heartburn tea.
+Be sure to pick up some colace and heartburn medicine to have on hand: Rolaids and Earth Mama’s Heartburn tea.

 13. Stretchy Pants/ Elastic Waistbands